marinemnrd/Covid_Dash_OpenSource/README.md

 # Project Title
 Covid Open Source DashBoard 📈

+# Project Description

 Covid Open Source Dashboard is an interactive Visualisation tool provinding an overview of the evolution of different Covid Pandemic indicators as a function of time.
 The available Indicators are :
 - Number of cases
 - Cumulated Number of cases
 - Number of Deaths
 - Cumulated Number of Deaths
 - 7-day rolling average of confirmed cases / deaths

+All the Datas Are provided as open-data by the [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19).

 ## Pour commencer